SISO APP Searches in Lattices with Tanner Graphs: Soft-output reduced search in lattice TG

-While lumping a channel matrix with some (equivalent) generator matrix---as in \rf{e:superothogonal}---might be tempting, the new lattice having generator matrix $\bd{H}\bd{\Gamma}$ or $\bd{H}\bd{\Gamma}\bd{B}$ may have labels with very large label coordinate alphabets (see Section \ref{TG}, \cite{ban:tan}) for random $\bd{H}$---unless some form of basis reduction can be devised.
-It is more straightforward to illustrate the concept by removing the effect of the channel matrix $\bd{H}$ via some equalization step, then dealing with the underlying lattice separately.
-This is the approach taken in the sequel.
+While lumping a channel matrix with some (equivalent) generator matrix---as in \rf{e:superothogonal}---might be tempting, the new generator matrices $\bd{H}\bd{\Gamma}$, $\bd{H}\bd{\Gamma}\bd{B}$ may yield large label coordinate alphabets (see \cite[Sec.\ \ref{TG}]{ban:tan}) for random $\bd{H}$---unless some form of basis reduction can be devised.
+The concept is more easily illustrated by removing the effect of the channel matrix $\bd{H}$ via an equalization step, then dealing with the underlying lattice separately.
+This is the approach taken below.

 A novel soft-information detection algorithm for lattice space-time constellations is introduced below.
-Detection is performed in two stages: linear minimum mean square error (LMMSE) filtering, and belief propagation (BP) on a lattice.
-In the first stage, a finite impulse response (FIR) LMMSE filter bank is used to remove the effect of the channel; the lattice redundancy is subsequently exploited by a novel lattice detector based on a Tanner graph representation of the lattice.
+Detection is performed in two stages: linear minimum mean square error (LMMSE) filtering, and BP on a lattice.
+In the former, a finite impulse response (FIR) LMMSE filter bank is used to remove the effect of the channel; this step is equivalent to Wang and Poor's parallel IC \cite{xiaodong:mmse}, refined by T\"uchler {\em et al.} \cite{tuc:tur}.
+Lattice redundancy is subsequently exploited by a novel lattice detector based on a TG representation.